£331 Find Cheap Flights from Edinburgh to Thailand

 • Do you wish to explore the islands in Thailand?
 You can do so by flying into Phuket City.
 From Phuket City, there are daily ferries that connect to the islands.
 Qatar Airways, British Airways, and Turkish Airlines all provide one-stop flights to Phuket City with a connecting flight in Doha.

-Top 5 airlines serving from Edinburgh to Thailand
+Reviews of the top 5 airlines flying from Edinburgh to Thailand

 Need help choosing which airline to fly with from Edinburgh to Thailand?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.